JFtechOfficial/Hyperion_JSON_client/README.md

 ### Requirements

 * An instance of [Hyperion](https://hyperion-project.org) installed and configured (installation and configuration via [HyperCon](https://hyperion-project.org/wiki/HyperCon-Information) is suggested).
+You'll need to know the local IP address of this machine

 ## 💾 Installation